Ennis has 3 dog and cat vets. Compare clinics by reviews, opening hours, and published prices.

 Top-ranked veterinary practices based on quality, service, and customer reviews

-Ennis Veterinary Clinic is a pet-only practice established in July 2014 by vets Dennis and Meghan Ryan (BVMS).
-The clinic is set up for both routine consults and in-clinic investigation/treatment, with facilities listed on its site including an operating theatre, a diagnostic imaging suite (x‑ray and ultrasound), separate dog and cat kennels, and an isolation ward.
+3 clinicsEnnis Veterinary Clinic is a pet-only practice in Ennis, established in July 2014 by vets Dennis and Meghan Ryan (BVMS).
+The clinic is equipped for routine consultations as well as in-clinic investigation and treatment, with facilities including an operating theatre, diagnostic imaging suite with x-ray and ultrasound, separate dog and cat kennels, and an isolation ward.
+Recent feedback is largely positive, with owners often highlighting prompt diagnostics, compassionate care, and clear follow-up communication, alongside a small number of serious complaints.